AstroNatasha/AstroNatasha/README.md

 ## 🧪 Scientific Passion

 My scientific inclination fuels my keen interest in creating well-documented projects, where I can discover new things and solve problems.
 I've dedicated several years of my life to topics such as machine learning, AI, and data visualization.
-In 2023, I published my first children's book, "A Universe Within You" (Um Universo em Você) aiming to demystify the idea of genius and what it means to be a scientist, emphasizing the common ground between scientists and children.
+In 2023, I published my first children's book, "An Universe Within You" (Um Universo em Você) aiming to demystify the idea of genius and what it means to be a scientist, emphasizing the common ground between scientists and children.